benblasco/benblasco.github.io/docs/rhel7_els_byos.md

 ### Check the starting status of our host

 Check the status of subscription-manager.
-PAYG hosts are typically not registered with Red Hat, and should report status "Unknown"
+PAYG hosts are typically not registered with Red Hat, and should report status "Unknown".

 ```
 [root@bblasco-rhel7-els2 ~]# subscription-manager status